News Disability Royal Commission final report – a summary

 Nextt remains committed to working collaboratively with people with disability, the people who support them with decisions, families, and the broader community to support the vision of an inclusive Australia where people with disabilities live free from violence, abuse, neglect, and exploitation, and where their rights and dignity are upheld.

-CEO Jennifer Morgan points out that, “What’s clear from this report is that people with disability are not asking for more rights, they are asking for the same rights, and we need to not just listen—we all need to act.”
+Nextt CEO Jennifer Morgan said: “What’s clear from this report is that people with disability are not asking for more rights, they are asking for the same rights, and we need to not just listen—we all need to act.”

 “Human rights are inherent to human dignity and no one should be put in a position where they have to ask for them to be respected and fulfilled.”